 The city, with its winding streets crowded with countless vendors and slow-moving cattle, is built beside the stunning Lake Pichola.
 Along the horizon sits the subtle backdrop of the beautiful Aravalli Hills.
 During the day, the lake’s rippling water reflects the pearly-white marble of the City Palace.
 In the evening, the still body of water—and even the air itself—seem to take on the vibrant orange, pink and purple hues of the setting sun, which can only be properly enjoyed during a rooftop dinner or boat ride around the lake.
 (I was sure to do both!)

-I have to admit, however, that my three days in Udaipur were rather relaxed in comparison to the rest of my time in India.
-But can you blame me?
-With views this beautiful it would have been rude not to spend a few hours a day simply marveling at my surroundings over a pot of coffee.
+I have to admit, however, that my three days in Udaipur were super low-key in comparison to the rest of my time in India.
+Travel is as mentally stimulating as it is physically and, in order to remain strong in both mind and body, rest and relaxation are essential.
+As you might imagine, I had no problem abiding by this self-imposed rule in Udaipur, managing to set aside a few hours a day to simply marvel at my surroundings over a pot of coffee.
 The Rainbow Restaurant, with its gorgeous rooftop tables and cushioned seating positioned along the Lal ghat, was one of my favorite places to do just that.